karlwancl/Trady/README.md

 <a name="ImplementYourOwnIndicatorCummulativeType"></a>
 #### Implement your own indicator - Cummulative Type (Requires Trady.Analysis module)
-    // You can implement your own indicator by extending the CachedIndicatorBase<IndicatorResult> class public class MyCummulativeIndicator : CachedIndicatorBase<IndicatorResult>
+    // You can implement your own indicator by extending the CummulativeIndicatorBase<IndicatorResult> class public class MyCummulativeIndicator : CummulativeIndicatorBase<IndicatorResult>
     {
         // The constructor should have an equity parameter and the indicator integer parameters public MyCummulativeIndicator(Equity equity, int param1): base(equity, param1)